kdoore/CS2335-Gitbook/project-3/spawner-with-unityevent.md

     }

     public void SpawnPrefab()
     {
         Vector3 position = transform.localPosition;
+        position.x = Random.Range(-xRange, xRange);
+        position.y = Random.Range(yRangeBottom, yRangeTop);

         float rand = Random.value;
         GameObject item;
         PickUp spawnedItem;

-        //check to make sure there are objects to spawn if (rand < chanceToSpawnBad && prefabsBad.Count > 0) {
+        if (rand < chanceToSpawnBad && prefabsBad.Count > 0)
+        {
             int randIndex = Random.Range(0, prefabsBad.Count);
             item = Instantiate(prefabsBad[randIndex], position, transform.rotation);
             spawnedItem = item.GetComponent<PickUp>();
-            spawnedItem.OnDied.AddListener(SpawnNewOne);
+            spawnedItem.onDied.AddListener(SpawnNewOne);
         }
         else if (prefabsGood.Count > 0)
         { //pick a good item from the array using random index int randIndex = Random.Range(0, prefabsGood.Count);
             item = Instantiate(prefabsGood[randIndex], position, transform.rotation);
             spawnedItem = item.GetComponent<PickUp>();
-            spawnedItem.OnDied.AddListener(SpawnNewOne);
+            spawnedItem.onDied.AddListener(SpawnNewOne);
         }
         //get the PickUp component so we can
         //register as a listener for the OnDied event
         //for the Spawned object
-          //Call SpawnPrefab again when this spawnedItem dies

      }

     public void SpawnNewOne()
     {
         if (activeSpawning)
         {
-            SpawnPrefab(); //this version gives no delay
-                           // Invoke("SpawnPrefab", Random.Range(pauseTime, pauseTime * 2.0f)); //this version gives a delay
+            Invoke("SpawnPrefab", Random.Range(pauseTime, pauseTime * 2.0f));
         }
         Debug.Log("Spawned new prefab");
     }

+//}///end of Class

+    ///This method can be called from any other script using the Spawner object, to destroy all spawned objects with Tags as shown.

     public void DestroyAllSpawnedObjects()
     {
         GameObject[] goodItems = GameObject.FindGameObjectsWithTag("Collectible");
+        Debug.Log("Destroy goodObjects spawner" + goodItems.Length);
         foreach (var item in goodItems)
         {
             Destroy(item);
         }
         GameObject[] badItems = GameObject.FindGameObjectsWithTag("Hazard");
+        Debug.Log("Destroy badObjects spawner" + badItems.Length);
         foreach (var item in badItems)
         {
             Destroy(item);
         }
     }

-}//end of class
+}////ENd of class
 ```
 ###LevelManager Code to Stop Spawning
 The code below shows how to stop spawning for the spawner object, by setting activeSpawning to false.
 Calling the DestroyAllSpawnedObjects( ) will destroy all pickup items remaining objects in the scene.